Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

 - You expect to see your partner frequently.
 This is especially relevant if you've taken steps to see them more often, such as moving in with them.

-- If your partner were to move out of your city, you would move with them.
+- If your partner were to move out of your city, you might move with them.
 Again, this is a sign of commitment to the other person.

 - You have gotten to know your partner reasonably well and they are well-established in your life.